tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Dragon-Rider’s Gloves

-_Recharge 11+:_ You do +1d8 damage with long-hafted weapons (spears, lances, polearms – anything that qualifies for reach tricks) for the rest of the battle, as long as you’re mounted on a steed of some sort (champion: +2d8; epic: +4d10).
+_Recharge 11+:_ You do +1d8 damage with long-hafted weapons (spears, lances, polearms – anything that qualifies for reach tricks) for the rest of the battle, as long as you’re mounted on a steed of some sort, +2d8 at champion tier, and +4d10 at epic tier.

 **Quirk:** Condescending.